A Place in the Sun (Lit album)

-A Place in the Sun is the second studio album by the American rock band Lit.
+A Place in the Sun is the second studio album by the American rock band Lit, released on February 23, 1999.

 Release

 Produced by Don Gilmore, the album was released on February 23, 1999 by Dirty Martini and RCA Records.
 It was the band's first release through a major label.
-The song "No Big Thing", which originally appeared on their previous album Tripping the Light Fantastic, was re-recorded for this album, and eventually appeared on the auto racing video game Jarrett & Labonte Stock Car Racing.
+The song "No Big Thing," which appeared on their previous album Tripping the Light Fantastic, was re-recorded for this album, and eventually appeared on the auto racing video game Jarrett & Labonte Stock Car Racing.

+The song "Quicksand" appears on the Clockstoppers soundtrack from 2002.

 On December 9, 2013, the band announced on its Facebook page that it would perform a special 15th anniversary show for A Place in the Sun, when the band would play the entire album from start to finish on February 28, 2014, at the House of Blues in Anaheim, California.

+A digital expanded edition of A Place in the Sun containing live versions of "Four" and "Quicksand," an acoustic version of "Down," and the B-side "Money," was released in 2020 in celebration of the album's 21st anniversary.